arpsch/xm/README.md

 The server listens on :8080

 1. MongoDb is run in a container
-   a. to launch mongodb container run docker compose up -d
+   a. to launch mongodb container run docker-compose up -d
 2. run the main server (xm company)
    a. go mod tidy
    b. go build